-6.21 Steering lock (All EU models, All BR models)
+6.21 Steering lock (All EU models)

-Steering lock 1 is fitted on the left side of the steering head.
+Steering lock is fitted on the left side of the steering head.
 The steering lock is used to lock the steering.
 Steering, and therefore riding, is no longer possible.

-6.22 Locking the steering (All EU models, All BR models)
+6.22 Locking the steering (All EU models)